AigarJ/javaee9-spring-class/git.md

 ###Git tips
-- Put to repository only files which cannot be recreated by any other tools - dont't put any IDE's files or *class files
+- Put to repository only files which cannot be recreated by any other tools - don't put any IDE's files or *class files
 - Git commit message should be of good quality
 - In order to commit empty folder add .gitkeep file inside
 - when changing the branch, working tree should be clean